Titan triggerfish

 Goldspotted Rabbitfish

 Goldspotted Rabbitfish, Siganus punctatus, or goldspotted spinefoot, punctuated spinefoot, spotted rabbitfish, spotted spinefoot, yellow-spotted spinefoot, is a species of marine ray-finned fish, a rabbitfish belonging to the family Siganidae.
 It occurs in the Indo-West Pacific region.
-It occurs down to 40 m. in depth in clear lagoons and on seaward reefs as adults while the juveniles school in estuaries.
+Siganus punctatus was first formally described in 1801 as ...

 Red-breasted Wrasse